An Inquiry into Digital versus Film - Featuring the M10 vs M9 vs M6

 It also makes digital capture somewhat more lacking in individuality.

 It may seem that the benefit of digital photography is taken for granted.
 It is not as if we don't understand that digital capture is more forgiving and vastly more accurate in documentation.
 But there is something very special about film capture.
 Film is imperfect.
 Film is temperamental.
-The color balance is significantly worse than digital.
+The color balance is significantly less flexible than digital.
 The dynamic range is extremely narrow, as is the ISO in post.
 The list goes on and on.

 But overall, film is true to the touch.
 Film is incorruptible.
 It doesn't try to do more than what it's intended to do.
 It doesn't try to replicate reality like digital.
 Instead, film renders an impression of reality.
 And in that impression, it adds to the image capture its imperfection of character.